Nikita3034/auto-scroll-text-infinite/README.md

-# Infinite auto scroll text with on js.
+# Infinite auto scroll text on js.

 ### You can change the height of the div, add/remove values in the list - the script will automatically adjust to all changes.